 Park Pride has been a 501(c)(3) since 1989, which means donations to the organization are tax deductible.

-Park Pride works with communities all across the City of Atlanta and unincorporated DeKalb County.
+Park Pride works with communities all across the City of Atlanta, City of Brookhaven, and City of Tucker, and unincorporated DeKalb County.

 Friends of the Park (FoP) groups tie into the core values of Park Pride by creating the framework for an inclusive, collaborative, and systemic approach to transforming greenspaces.
 Friends of the Park groups have access to numerous other Park Pride programs and resources, and we are happy to help you join an existing FoP group or create a new group.
 Learn More